-The New Zealand requirements are described in General Requirements for Export (GREX), and other notices and guidance.
+The New Zealand requirements are described in Animal Products Notices.
 The requirements for each destination country or market are described in the Overseas Market Access Requirements (OMARs).

 Legislative requirements for official devices

-The requirements for official devices are set out in notices, administrative requirements, and guidance issued under the Animal Products Act 1999.
+The requirements for official devices are set out in Animal Products Notices issued under the Animal Products Act 1999.

 - requires controls around the distribution and use of official devices and operator container seals to be to the satisfaction of the director-general